bjt-user/Linux/makefiles.md

 Having a makefile above your `src/` dir makes writing the makefile too stressful, because you have to include the path all the time.\
 I think its better to have the makefile in the `src` directory with all the source files and then maybe have a second makefile in the top level directory that builds or includes the other makefile.

-You should definatelly create a variable for your object files like this:\
+creating a variable for the object files will not work, because they dont exist at the time you run make:\
 https://www.gnu.org/software/make/manual/make.html#Variables-Simplify

 Use tips from chatgpt: